 It's just as important to have the proper gear to store your kayak when it's out of the water as it is for outdoor adventure outings.
 Kayaks take up quite a bit of space, so most people need to find a way to store them that won't take up valuable square footage.
 It's also best for your boats if you can keep them out of the elements.

 SlingTwo Double Kayak Storage System

 The SlingTwo Double Kayak Storage System from Malone Auto Racks is a versatile sling rack that can be hung from the ceiling or attached to a wall.
 It is simple to mount, and all the hardware you need to set it up is included.
-An Amazon best seller in its product category, this storage rack will hold up to two kayaks and has a weight capacity of up to 135 pounds.
+This storage rack will hold up to two kayaks and has a weight capacity of up to 135 pounds.

 FS Rack 3 Kayak Storage Rack